Deafblind UK: History

-Open Hand magazine published quarterly by Deafblind UK.

 The foundations of Deafblind UK began in 1928, when a small group of deafblind people and their carers founded the National Deaf Blind League.

 The following year in 1929 the first magazine for deafblind people, Braille Rainbow, was launched.
 During the Second World War, Rainbow was considered so important that it was one of very few publications exempt from paper rationing.
 Today, Rainbow is called ‘Open Hand’ and is still produced by Deafblind UK.

 In 1936, Fellowship House in Hoylake was opened, which was the UK's first holiday home specifically for people with deafblindness.

 In 1963, the charity built Rainbow Court, a complex of residential flats that were designed to enable deafblind adults to live independently.

 The National Deaf Blind League became Deafblind UK in 1996.

 A new National Centre for Deafblindness was opened in 2003 Peterborough, Cambridgeshire, which acted as the headquarters conference centre for the charity.
 In 2020, this building was sold and headquarters were relocated to the Rainbow Court site.